kjoelovelife/ROSKY2/readme_resource/0_setup_environment.md

 After that, please follow steps show on the terminal to install ros_menu.

 ### 3-3. install dependenices for project ROSKY2
-After finish install ros_menu, we need to resource **~/.bashrc** to update the terminal you use now.
+After finish installing ros_menu, we need to resource **~/.bashrc** to update the terminal you use now.
 Please type command below to update:

 ```bash=
 source ~/.bashrc